bchartier777/Multi-agent-RL/README.md

 ## Next steps
  - Scope integration of [Multi-agent Mujoco](https://github.com/Farama-Foundation/Gymnasium-Robotics).
 This may require Linux, since the docs state that Windows is not supported (my current dev environment is Windows).
  - Quantify performance of subset of combination of new options with multiple Petting Zoo environments
- - Scope completion of the recurrent Actor and Critic classes, requires multiple mods to the two primary training methods
+ - Scope completion of the recurrent Actor and Critic classes, requires multiple mods to the two primary training methods and the replay buffer.

 ## References
 [1] [This](https://github.com/Lizhi-sjtu/MARL-code-pytorch/tree/main) is the reference repo, developed by Lizhi Sjtu.